asefahmed500/codexair-google-cloud-hackathon-/README.md

         *   **Overall Code Quality Score:** An assessment (1-10) of the code's health.
         *   **Code Complexity Score:** Evaluation of structural intricacy.
         *   **Maintainability Evaluation:** Insights into the ease of future modifications.
         *   **Security Vulnerabilities:** Detailed list of issues, including severity levels (e.g., Critical, High) and CWE identifiers where applicable.
+Users can mark issues as "Resolved" and filter their visibility.
-        *   **Improvement Suggestions:** Specific, actionable advice with file locations and code examples, covering performance, style, potential bugs, and code smells.
+        *   **Improvement Suggestions:** Specific, actionable advice with file locations and code examples.
+Includes a "**Copy Fix**" button for suggestions with code examples, and users can mark suggestions as "Resolved" and filter their visibility.
-        *   **Overall AI Summary:** A concise, AI-generated overview of the PR analysis highlights.
+        *   **Overall AI Summary:** A concise, AI-generated overview of the PR analysis highlights, with a toggle for a "**TL;DR**" bullet-point summary.
     *   Results are clearly presented on a dedicated analysis page (`/analyze/[owner]/[repo]/[prNumber]/[analysisId]`).
+    *   If the admin-controlled "Emergency Policy" is active and a PR contains critical security issues, a warning banner will be displayed on the analysis page.

 2.  **AI-Powered Full Repository Analysis:**
     *   Analyze the current codebase of a repository's default branch via the "**Analyze Codebase with AI**" button on the repository's PR list page.
-    *   Delivers the same comprehensive insights as PR analysis (quality, complexity, security, suggestions, AI summary) for the selected source files.
+    *   Delivers comprehensive insights (quality, complexity, security, suggestions, AI summary) for the selected source files.
+        *   Security issues and suggestions can be marked as "Resolved" with visibility filters.
+        *   Suggestions with code examples have a "**Copy Fix**" button.
+        *   The overall AI summary offers a "**TL;DR**" toggle.
     *   *Note: The current version analyzes a limited number of source files (e.g., up to 5) from the default branch to ensure timely results.
 This is clearly communicated on the scan results page.*
     *   Results are viewable at `/analyze/[owner]/[repo]/scan/[scanId]`.

 3.  **User Dashboard (`/dashboard`):**
     *   **Analytics Overview:** At-a-glance summary of total analyses, average code quality score, critical/high security issues found, and quality score trends.
-    *   **Recent Analyses:** Quick access to recently analyzed PRs.
+    *   **Recent Analyses:** Quick access to recently analyzed PRs and repository scans.
     *   **Quality Trends:** Line chart visualizing average code quality scores over the past 30 days.
     *   **Top Security Issues & Improvement Suggestions:** Highlights common vulnerabilities and areas for enhancement.
     *   **Security Hotspots:** Pinpoints files with recurring critical/high-severity security issues.